Keisei Chiba Line

 The Keisei Chiba Line (京成千葉線, Keisei Chiba-sen) is a railway line in Chiba Prefecture, Japan, operated by the private railway operator Keisei Electric Railway.
 It branches from the Keisei Main Line at Keisei Tsudanuma Station and connects to Chiba Chūō Station.
 At Chiba Chūō Station, the line is connected to the Chihara Line.

 History

 The entire line opened on 17 July 1921 as an electrified, dual-track, gauge branch line.
 On 10 October 1959, the line was regauged to in conjunction with the regauging of the Main Line.

+Shin-Keisei Line (Keisei Matsudo Line from April 2025) through services commenced on 10 December 2006.